 Fixed effects were drawn from a normal distribution with a mean of 0 and a standard deviation of 1.
 Random effects were drawn from normal distributions.
 We used a normal distribution with a mean of 0 and a standard deviation of 1 as prior for the mean and a Half-Cauchy distribution with a scale parameter of 5 as prior for the standard deviation of the random effects:

+α,β ~ Normal0,1

+αpredatorj,βk,predatorj ~ Normalμ, σ

+μ ~ Normal0, 1

+σ ~ HalfCauchy(0, 5)

 Model parameters were estimated with Hamiltonian Monte Carlo (Neal, 2011).
-To fit the models, we ran four chains, each with 2000 warm-up iterations, followed by 2000 iterations for inference.
-We diagnosed convergence and adequacy with rank plots, posterior predictive checks, and we calculated the rank-normalized potential scale reduction factor on split chains for all runs (Vehtari et al. 2021; Appendix S5).
+We ran four chains, each with 2000 warm-up iterations, followed by 2000 iterations for inference.
+We diagnosed convergence and adequacy with trace rank plots, posterior predictive checks, and we calculated the rank-normalized potential scale reduction factor on split chains for all runs (Vehtari et al. 2021; Appendix S6).
 We conducted the analyses using Stan (Carpenter et al., 2017) through the package brms in R (Bürkner 2017).

 Predicting species interactions

-To quantify model transferability, we used each model to predict the food web fitted with that model and that of the other regions considered (Figure 1a).
+We used each model to predict the food web on which it was trained and that of the other regions considered (Figure 1a).
 For each possible predator-prey pair, we extracted the mean of the posterior as the probability of interaction, and the standard deviation of the posterior as the uncertainty around the predicted probability of interaction.
-When predicting the food web on which the model was calibrated (i.e., within food web predictions), we compared the predicted interaction probabilities to the validation subset of the food web.
-When predicting food webs other than the one on which the model was calibrated (i.e., between food web predictions), we compared the predicted interaction probabilities to the entire empirical food web.
+We compared the predicted interaction probabilities to the validation subset of the same food web (i.e., within food web predictions) and compared the predicted interaction probabilities to entire empirical food webs (i.e., between food web predictions).
 We measured performance with the area under the receiver operating characteristic curve (AUC; Hanley and McNeil 1982).
 AUC varies from 0 to 1 where 0.5 indicates that the model failed to rank interactions higher than absences of interactions (i.e., random predictions), and 1 indicates that the model systematically ranked interactions higher than non-interactions (i.e., perfect predictions).
-We also measured the area under the precision-recall curve (Flach & Kull, 2015)(Saito & Rehmsmeier, 2015)(Saito & Rehmsmeier, 2015) , and directly used posterior draws to get distributions for the true positive rate, true negative rate, positive predictive value and negative predictive value (Appendix S6).(Davis & Goadrich, 2006)
+We also measured the area under the precision-recall-gain curve (AUPRG; Flach & Kull, 2015).
+AUPRG is independent of the true negative rate, making it useful for highly imbalanced datasets, like food webs where there are many more absences of than presences of interaction to predict (Saito & Rehmsmeier, 2015).
+AUPRG takes a value of 0 for random predictions, and a value of 1 for perfect predictions.